William at Reforming Baptist has recently posted an article, Dichotomy or Trichotomy….Help-a-me! in which he asks—

 As I am studying systematic theology and writing my doctrinal statement, I have hit a road block in Anthropology.
 I would like to ask for some of your participation in this discussion by helping me form a correct and well informed opinion about man’s nature: Dichotomy or Trichotomy?

 He goes on to list some arguments in favor of both positions, citing Norman Geisler, Mark Cambron, and Wayne Grudem.
 I suggest that you read his whole article to get the full context.
-In brief, the question is: is the spirit a separate thing from the soul, such that man is comprised of a body, a soul, and a spirit; or is the spirit merely another word for the soul, such that man is comprised of only two parts?
+In brief, the question is whether the spirit and soul are separate things, such that man is comprised of a body, a soul, and a spirit; or is the spirit merely another word for the soul, such that man is comprised of only two parts?
 I answer as follows:

-Speaking very precisely, the soul and the spirit are not necessarily the same thing.
-However, this does not mean that man is comprised of three separate, ontologically equal parts.
-Rather, he is comprised of a body and a non-physical spirit, which is sometimes also called the soul.
-However, the term “soul” in the Old Testament (nephesh) is not limited to this use.
-It translates as a breathing creature; that is, an animal of vitality.
-It is used very widely in a literal, accommodated or figurative sense—bodily or mental (refer to the relevant entry at biblos.com).
+Semantically speaking, the soul and the spirit are not necessarily the same thing.
+This doesn’t mean that man is comprised of three separate, ontologically equal parts; rather, he is comprised of a body and a non-physical spirit, which is sometimes also called the soul, because language is flexible that way.
+The term “soul” in the Old Testament (nephesh) is not limited to speaking of the spirit; it translates roughly as a breathing creature, an animal of vitality.
+It is used very widely in an accommodated or figurative sense (refer to the relevant entry at biblos.com).
 To be more explicit, according to Crosswalk’s Online Hebrew Lexicon it can mean:

 soul, self, life, creature, person, appetite, mind, living being, desire, emotion, passion